The storage_option strategy

 Operations that manipulate optional tokens

-You can also write versions of the above operations that operate on optional tokens.
+You can also write versions of the above operations that operate on an optional token

 deposit field += (opt_tok);